 The first science fiction program on radio, Buck Rogers in the 25th Century, debuted.

-Goofy’s original name was “Dippy Dawg” when he debuted in 1932 in Mickey’s Review.
+Goofy’s original name was “Dippy Dawg” when he debuted in 1932’s Mickey’s Review.

-1932’s White Zombie (Directed by Victor Halperin and starring Bela Lugosi) is considered to be the first feature-length zombie film.
+1932’s White Zombie (Directed by Victor Halperin and starring Bela Lugosi) is considered the first feature-length zombie film.

 Radio City Music Hall opened in New York City.